L2-Technology/sensei/README.md

 In order to see your changes live you will need to:

+1. Run sensei in development mode: `cargo run --bin senseid -- --development_mode=true --network=regtest --bitcoind-rpc-host=localhost --bitcoind-rpc-port=18443 --bitcoind-rpc-username=admin1 --bitcoind-rpc-password=123`
-1. Run the web-admin dev server: `cd sensei/web-admin && npm install && npm run start`
+2. Run the web-admin dev server: `cd sensei/web-admin && npm install && npm run start`
-2. Visit the admin using port 3000: `http://localhost:3000/admin/nodes`
+3. Visit the admin using port 3001: `http://localhost:3001/admin/nodes`

 ## Using with Nigiri